-The first step is an filling out an application.
-The best way to get one is to email us and we will get back to you in 12 hrs.
-The application can be emailed to you and filled out, all you have to do is send it back.
-We have found this to be much faster than snail mail or faxing it.
 We will need to know which dog it is that you are interested in.
 It is difficult for us to tell you anything about the dog if we do not know who you are speaking about.
 We are also glad to answer any questions you might have.
 We want to get to know you and make sure that the dog that you adopt is the right dog, not just a dog.
 We want to make sure that you will be happy with your new family member and that your new family member has found their right fit.
 Many of our dogs come from rough backgrounds and deserve great homes.
 We spend a lot of time with these guys and try very hard to get to know them as best as we can.
 No one will ever know how a dog will react in all situations.
 But we try to get as good of an idea as we can.
 That is why each of our dogs are in foster homes.
 Not cages and kennels boarded in cities that we have never been to.
 We want to know these guys personally to help them find the right homes.

 When coming to meet your new friend we do suggest that you bring a few things.
 We suggest that you bring a blanket for your car.
 Often during the year we have great weather but we can sometimes have rainy days or snow on the ground.
 This means that there will be wet feet.
 We also do have a pool for our dogs in the summer to keep them cool.
 As much as we will try and keep them dry they may have been out playing before you arrive.
 Also please bring a few treats for your new friend.
 During the ride home it can be stressful for both you and your new friend.
 A few treats to help smooth the situation over and never hurts.
 We also suggest bringing a leash and a collar.
 Our dogs do not go home with their collars since we only have a limited number of our own.
 If you have questions on collar size please feel free to ask.
 It is welcome to bring your current pet with you to the adoption.
 We do ask that your pet be under control and on leash at ALL TIMES.
 Please also remeber we do often have extra large and Giant breed dogs.
 Meaning that there needs to be enough room in your vehcical for your current pet and new pet to ride home safely and comfertablly.

 In order to adopt a dog from Rising Phoenix Mastiff Rescue we need to get an application submitted.
 We need to get as much info from you as possible to know if the dog your interested in is a good fit.
 We do require different things for different dogs.
 We do require a fenced yard.
 Some dogs require specific fencing.
 We also require a letter from your landlord or insurance company so we know that it is okay to take on such a big dog and big responsibility.
 We want to put the right dog in your home, not just any dog.
 It needs to be a good fit for both of you or neither will be happy.
 Some of our dogs can not be with small kids, some LOVE kids.
 A lot of our requirements are based on the dogs themselves.
 Some LOVE people, and some do not.
 Some need to be in homes with Mastiff experience.
 And some are easy going buddies that can help you walk through your first mastiff experience.
 Once these guys have a paw print on your heart its hard to live with out one.

-$150.00- 350.00 for puppies under 4mos.
+$300.00-550.00 for any dog.
 This includes a spay/neuter if age appropriate other wise the dog can be returned to us at 6 mo for an appt with our vet.
-If you prefer to use your own vet clinic then we will reimburse up to $50.00 when we are sent a copy of your spay neuter certificate.
-This must be done by the alotted time indicated at the time of adoption.
+If you prefer to use your own vet clinic then you would assume the cost of having it done.
+This must be done by the allotted time indicated at the time of adoption.